Quantum Techniques for Stochastic Mechanics: Chemistry and the Desargues graph

 \begin{itemize} \item[\cite{BFB66}] A. T. Balaban, D. F\v{a}rca\c{s}iu, and R. B\v{a}nic\v{a}, Graphs of multiple 1,2-shifts in carbonium ions and related systems, \emph{Rev. Roum.
 Chim.\ }{\bf 11} (1966), 1205. \end{itemize}

 This paper is famous because it was the first to use graphs in chemistry to describe molecular transitions, as opposed to using them as pictures of molecules!
 But this particular graph was already famous for other reasons.
-It's called the {\bf Desargues--Levi graph}, or {\bf Desargues graph} for short:
+It's called the {\bf Desargues--Levi graph}, or {\bf Desargues graph} for short: \begin{itemize} \item \href{http://en.wikipedia.org/wiki/Desargues\_graph}{Desargues graph}, Wikipedia. \end{itemize}